middlebury/middlebury-script-lab/_sections/application.md

 - $30 USD application fee

 ## Deadlines

-### Initial application date

-Tuesday, October 10, 2017
+### Round One application date: Tuesday, October 10, 2017

 Applicants will be notified of round one decisions via (blank) on or before (date)

-### Final application date

-Wednesday, November 1, 2017
+### Final application date: Wednesday, November 1, 2017

 Final notifications of acceptance will occur on a rolling basis until Friday, December 1